ONSdigital/sdg_data_updates/CONTRIBUTING.md

 ## General guidelines ##

 - Only edit code for one indicator on any branch
+- If making edits to SDGupdater do this on a separate branch (any advice on how to make edits to the package robust will be very welcome!)
 - Commit at least once a day when you are writing code
-- Make commit messages, and pull request comments informative
+- Make *informative* commit messages and pull request comments
 - Get code reviewed when merging into a branch that has other collaborators
 - Review is required to merge to main
 - When you complete a pull request to main, update sdg_data_updates on the shared drive